 Our water comes from a tested well on our property.
 Many friends bring jugs to fill their bottles at home.
 If you find someone with a good well, get yourself a piece of water quality hose to fill your containers..not all hose is ok for drinking water.

 You can buy one the pitchers from brands like britta to fit in your fridge. they come with a filter that is easy to take out and replace.
 The picture costs around 30 dollars and I think filters are around 10 a piece, w/ you only having to change them every couple of months.
 The water tastes really good w/ these pictures.

 Get a filter at Costco.
 It's much cheaper and more convenient than buying bottle water.
 You only need to change the filter every other year.
-But you have to get it installed by technician initially then you can change the filter by yourself from then on.

 Save your bottles and refill them at water dispensing machines.
 It should cost only about $0.35 per bottle.
 Find them outside grocery stores, and sometimes even convenience stores.
 These machines filter the water for you.